jp-knj/fast-md-x/README.md

 - Set `FASTMD_SALT` to identify the dataset (e.g., commit SHA).
 - Use `FASTMD_TRACK=strict|loose` to control invalidation sensitivity to toolchain versions.
 - Validate JSON logs with `schemas/fastmd-log.schema.json`.
+- For deeper measurements, consider `hyperfine` with 3-run x N-reps and parse NDJSON with `jq`.

+### Optional Native (Rust) — R0

+An optional native path (N-API, Rust via napi-rs) is being introduced behind a flag.

+- Enable: set `FASTMD_NATIVE=1` to allow the plugin to try a native module for dependency digesting.
+- Fallback: if the native module is not present or fails to load, the JS implementation is used.
+- Status: The bridge is present; the native crate will be added in a later step.
+No behavior change by default.

 ## Spec-kit (light) — 使い方